 Beginning at the start of the new millennium in the council towerblocks of east London, Inner City Pressure: The Story of Grime charts the remarkable history of the genre they couldn’t shut down.
 Against seemingly insurmountable odds, through ASBOs, tabloid hysteria, protests and riots, grime’s teenage pioneers sent out a signal from the pirate radio aerials and crumbling estates of London’s poorest boroughs that would, 15 years later, resonate as the universal sound of youthful rebellion, and the voices of #grime4corbyn and Grenfell.

-Inner City Pressure: The Story of Grime tells the astonishing story of a generation dancing, fighting and rioting against the forces gentrifying the capital, and its thrilling new soundtrack.
+Inner City Pressure: The Story of Grime tells the astonishing story of a generation dancing, fighting and rioting against the powers that be, and its thrilling new soundtrack.
 Published in the UK 17 May 2018 by William Collins, in the US/Canada 7 September 2018, and in paperback 7 February 2019.

 Reviews: in the New Yorker.
 In The Observer.
 In the New Statesman.
 In GQ magazine.
 In the Evening Standard.
 In the Financial Times.
 In Indx magazine.
 In Frieze magazine.
 In The Guardian.
 In The Wire magazine.
 In Prospect.
 In Pitchfork.
 In Jacobin.